goldiezhu/BIS634/A1/README.md

 The DescriptorName associated with DescriptorUI D007154 is "Immune System Diseases."
 The DescriptorUI associated with DescriptorName "Nervous System Diseases" is "D009422."
-The descendants of both "Nervous System Diseases" and D007154 are:

-The above search finds diseases that are associated with both Immune System Diseases and Nervous System Diseases.
+The descendants of both "Nervous System Diseases" and D007154 are: Calcimycin.
+This search finds diseases that are associated with both Immune System Diseases and Nervous System Diseases.